-Found 0 - 10 results of 28 programs matching keyword "human ear deomonstration"
+Found 0 - 10 results of 30 programs matching keyword "human ear deomonstration"

+The Exploratorium is more than a science museum.
+It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
+An estimated 180 million people play with our creations in museums around the globe and online.
+The Exploratorium is made up of scientists, artists, teachers and tinkerers.
+It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 Edward O. Wilson has revolutionized science and inspired the public more often than any other living biologist.
 Now he is blending his pioneer work on ants with a new perspective on human development to propose a radical reframing of how evolution works.
 Dr. Wilson visited the Exploratorium recently and spoke to staff and a group of invited students.

 Is a single gene, FOXP2, the secret to human speech?
 Researchers discuss the genetic underpinnings of speech and language.
 Anthropologist Katerina Harvati explains how scientists from various disciplines work together to find fossilized human remains.
 Anthropologist Katerina Harvati explains the importance of cast collections to the study of human evolution.
 An introduction to the bee hummer, a simple musical instrument that sounds like a swarm of buzzing bees when you spin it around.
 A detailed demonstration of how to make the bee hummer, including a discussion of materials needed, troubleshooting tips if your hummer isn't humming well, and a demonstration of how the instrument should be played.
 The science behind this simple musical instrument, including the concepts of sound, vibration, and amplification.
-An introduction to the cuica (pronounced KWEE-kah), a small friction drum used in Brazil's Carnival parade.
-A detailed demonstration of how to make this small friction drum, including a discussion of materials needed and how different kinds of materials make for cuicas that produce different sounds.